How to Write a CV in 2023

 STEP 4

-Mention core qualifications relevant to the job
+Cite core qualifications relevant to the job

-The core qualifications section consists of a few bullet point phrases that share the skills and qualifications that are most relevant to the job
+It consists of a few easy-to-scan bullet points that share the skills and qualifications most relevant to the job.

 CV core qualifications example